harleypig/dotvim/docs/ansible.md

 ### Syntax Highlighting

-- Enabled by the vim-ansible plugin.
+- Enabled by the vim-polyglot plugin, which includes support for Ansible syntax highlighting.

 ### Linting and Static Analysis